-From time to time some children are asked to attend clinics (eye clinics, dentist, doctor, etc.).
-Please inform the school of these visits and arrange for your child to be collected if he/she must leave school to attend the clinic.

-No child will be allowed away from school during school hours unless accompanied by a responsible adult or unless written permission to do so has been given by the parent.
+Some children are asked to attend clinics (eye clinics, dentist, doctor etc) Please let the school know and arrange for your child to be collected if they must leave school to attend.
+No child will be allowed away from school without a responsible adult or unless written permission has been received from a parent or carer.